fboundy/pv_opt/README.md

 - [Home Assistant Solarman Integration](https://github.com/davidrapan/ha-solarman) (1)

 (1) https://github.com/StephanJoubert/home_assistant_solarman appears to be no longer maintained so has been replaced with https://github.com/davidrapan/ha-solarman.
-The link above should be used for new installs for PvOpt v3.15.6 onwards.
+This should be used for new installs for PvOpt v3.15.6 onwards.

 Once installed it should require miminal configuration.
 Other inverters/integrations can be added if required or can be controlled indirectly using automations.